 top of page

-At present, I enjoy teaching International Communication students English, discourse analysis and sociolinguistics in both the undergraduate and graduate programs.
-My seminar focuses on those factors that influence linguistic choices which are made by interlocutors.
+While at GPWU, I taught International Communication students at GPWU English, discourse analysis and sociolinguistics in both the undergraduate and graduate programs.
+My seminar focused on those factors that influence linguistic choices which are made by interlocutors.
 How does the English we use affect our daily lives?
 How is English really used both inside of the classroom and out in the real world?
 There are a number of variables which affect choices such as region, background, education and situation.

 I am also very interested in the psychological underpinnings of second language learners' behaviors.
 What motivates them?
 Because we have all become immersed in electronic communication, much of my research has focused on language learner uses of online chatting both in text-based and video-based modes.
 What are some of the effects that can be tied to communicating online?
 Are language learners more apt or less apt to be willing to communicate in the target language while online?
 I am also interested in the discourse that is produced by users while communicating in online environments and in teacher-fronted classrooms.
 A second area of interest is intercultural competences and how online environments can create opportunities to expand cultural knowledge.
 I am quite fascinated by how cultural elements are exchanged in second language environments between different groups of language learners.
 I am always on the lookout for ways technology can be employed to enhance L2 communication.